DanaShayakhmetova/EE559_Group28/README.md

 The directory structure for this project is the following:

 ```
-├── implicit-hate-corpus <- Project data files from the paper "Latent Hatred: A Benchmark for Understanding Implicit Hate Speech"
+├── implicit-hate-corpus <-- Project data files from the paper "Latent Hatred: A Benchmark for Understanding Implicit Hate Speech"
 │
-├── twitter_hate_extension_updated <- All necessary files to run the chrome extension
+├── twitter_hate_extension_updated <-- All necessary files to run the chrome extension
 │
-├── multi_teacher_distillation <-
+├── multi_teacher_distillation <--
 │
-├── bert_latent_hatred <- Baselines models with BERT and DeBERTa - On the "Latent Hatred: A Benchmark for Understanding Implicit Hate Speech"
+├── bert_latent_hatred <-- Baselines models BERT and DeBERTa on the implicit_hate_corpus dataset
+│
+├──gpt_latent_py_files <-- GPT Model for the implicit_hate_corpus dataset
 ```

 ### Results